K0stov/russian-gzdoom/README.md

 	2. [with high quality](https://www.dropbox.com/s/46r5ugr6zidklqf/rus_hexen_voice_hq.pk3?dl=1)
 - [Russian voiceover for *Strife: Quest for the Sigil*](https://forum.zdoom.org/viewtopic.php?f=46&t=63476) (**work in progress**)

-### Notes

-- The letter Ё is officially supported, but works incorrectly around some other letters.
-In this translation, the letter is used only to clarify words whose meanings would be changed without it.
-	- Example: “Игрока %o см**ё**л Крестоносец” compared to “Игрока %o см**е**л Крестоносец”
+## Note

-- If you wish to open the language file [*language.rus*](pk3/language.rus) in the .pk3 archive, [download it from the repository](https://raw.githubusercontent.com/Nemrtvi/gzdoom-russian-translation/master/pk3/language.rus) (using the keys Ctrl + S) and open it using a code editor that supports the [Windows-1251](https://en.wikipedia.org/wiki/Windows-1251) (cp1251) encoding, such as [Notepad++](https://notepad-plus-plus.org/download/) or [Visual Studio Code](https://code.visualstudio.com/).
+If you wish to open the language file [*language.rus*](pk3/language.rus) in the .pk3 archive, [download it from the repository](https://raw.githubusercontent.com/Nemrtvi/gzdoom-russian-translation/master/pk3/language.rus) (using the keys Ctrl + S) and open it using a code editor that supports the [Windows-1251](https://en.wikipedia.org/wiki/Windows-1251) (cp1251) encoding, such as [Notepad++](https://notepad-plus-plus.org/download/) or [Visual Studio Code](https://code.visualstudio.com/).
 - The most efficient way of contributing an edited language file to the translation is to make a pull request.
-- The letters Ч and Я behave somewhat strangely: in *Doom* and *Strife*, they work only in uppercase when written in header texts (*bigfont.lmp in the file [*zd-extra.pk3*](https://github.com/coelckers/gzdoom/tree/master/wadsrc_extra/static)).
-	- This is due to a lack of support for lowercase variants of these letters in GZDoom’s encoding; therefore, only the uppercase is used for the aforementioned letters in bigfont strings or for the whole string as a whole.
-	- Fortunately, this does not apply to regular, small fonts; as such, they can be written freely.
-On the other hand, these two letters come in pairs in the archive: the letter Ч exists as both *stcfn215.lmp* and *stcfn247.lmp*, and the letter Я appears as *stcfn223.lmp* and *stcfn255.lmp*.

-### Other
+## Other

 [ZDoom forum topic](https://forum.zdoom.org/viewtopic.php?f=19&t=58872)